jrawsthorne/libcouchbase-rs/README.md

 Play around with the Couchbase protocol in Rust

-Currently this inserts a document, gets that document and asserts it is equal every second
+Currently, every second, this inserts a document, gets that document, asserts it is equal, deletes it, gets again and asserts it's None

 # Steps